francescorn/francescorn/READMe.md

 Transitioned to Software Engineering Post-Graduation

 Former College Women's Tennis Player, Matthew Vassar Award Winner

-Volunteer scribe for the CSS Working Group of the W3C

 Seeking a Role as a Software Engineer